Ken Starr, the prosecutor on the Clinton Whitewater investigation, has died at 76

 Later, Starr expressed that he regretted the turn his investigation took.
 "I deeply regret that I took on the Lewinsky phase of the investigation.
 But at the same time, as I still see it twenty years later, there was no practical alternative to my doing so," he wrote in his 2018 memoir Contempt: A Memoir of the Clinton Investigation.

+After Baylor, Starr joined the Lanier Law Firm in 2018, becoming a frequent commentator and defender of President Donald Trump on Fox News.

+"Over four decades I have known Ken as 'Judge Starr,' 'Dean Starr,' 'President Starr,' 'Uncle Ken,' but most importantly 'dear friend,' to me, my family, our firm, our clients, American justice, and world justice," Mark Lanier, founder and CEO of the Lanier Law Firm said in a statement.
+"The world has lost a super Starr, and the world is rightly in mourning."

-In 2020, Starr joined then-President Donald Trump's defense team for his Senate impeachment trial.
+In 2020, Starr joined Trump's defense team for his Senate impeachment trial.

-Starr died Tuesday at a Houston hospital of complications from surgery, his family said in a statement.
+He is survived by his wife of 52 years, Alice Mendell Starr, his three children, and nine grandchildren.

 "We are deeply saddened with the loss of our dear and loving Father and Grandfather, whom we admired for his prodigious work ethic, but who always put his family first," his son, Randall Starr, said in the statement.